axcora/axcorassg/content/components/start.md

   Or include `axcora` for all.

 - **Best Practice Asset Loading:**
-  By only serving the assets you use, Axcora empowers fast, scalable, and maintainable site builds—optimized for SEO, user experience, and server speed[2][4].
+  By only serving the assets you use, Axcora empowers fast, scalable, and maintainable site builds—optimized for SEO, user experience, and server speed.

 ### Example Usage